RSE-Sheffield/SORT/docs/deployment.md

 * The `config/` directory contains server configuration files.

+# Deployment process

+This app can be deployed to a web server using the script [`deploy.sh`](../deploy.sh) and configured as described in the section below.

+1. Configure the `.env` file as described below.
+2. Run the deployment script: `sudo bash -x deploy.sh`
+3. Configure the database

 # Configuration

 To configure the environment variables for the service, you can either edit the `.env` file and/or add them to the systemd service.